TPJelf/askbard/README.md

 It utilizes the free official Google's PaLM API.

 ## Features
-- **Google's PaLM 2 LLM Integration**: Generate code snippets from your comments , unit tests based on your code and insert docstrings!
+- **Google's PaLM 2 LLM Integration** will help you:
+1. Generate code snippets from a comment.
+2. Generate unit tests for a function.
+3. Insert docstrings in functions.
+4. Generate regular expresions from an explanation.

 - **Multi-language Support**: Supports various programming languages: JavaScript, TypeScript, JSX, Python, Java, C, C++, C#, Rust, SQL, PHP.
 - **Easy Configuration**: You only need to set up your API key in the extension settings.